nabascher/GTFS_Realtime_Project/README.md

 # GTFS_Realtime_Project
-A repo of the scripts for my GTFS realtime data analysis project
+This is a repo of the scripts for my GTFS realtime data analysis project

+I create an Apache Spark streaming session from City of Boston MBTA bus position real-time data that is ingested with Apache Kafka.

+I will then conduct spatial analysis with Apache Sedona to determine which of two geofences, either Chinatown or the North End of Boston, receives more bus traffic each day.